alaahd/scrapify/README.md

 ```

 ## Run the website
-This command will spin an express server to run the website
+This command will spin an express server to run the website on port 3000
 ```
 npm start
 ```